ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/README.md

 - Controls access to data using access modifiers (public, private, protected)
 - Protects internal state by exposing only what’s necessary through public access modifiers.
 - Example: A `BankAccount` class hides its balance field and only allows deposits/withdrawals via methods.
+- Encapsulation is the OOP concept that supports the Single Responsibility Principle.

 ### Abstraction
 - “Abstraction is the OOP principle of exposing only the essential features of an object while hiding unnecessary implementation details.